PXIe-5645 Specifications

 For optimal performance, NI recommends running self-calibration when the PXIe-5645 temperature drifts ± 5 °C from the temperature at the last self-calibration.
 For temperature changes >± 5 °C from self-calibration, residual image suppression is -40 dBc.

-Figure 12.
-VSG Residual Sideband Image,[22] 0 dBm Average Output Power, Typical
+Figure 13.
+VSG Residual Sideband Image,22 Measurement performed after self-calibration.[22]
+0 dBm Average Output Power, Typical

 Error Vector Magnitude (EVM)